torvalds/linux/Documentation/input/devices/atarikbd.rst

     X                   ; delta x as twos complement integer Y                   ; delta y as twos complement integer

-Note that the value of the button state bits should be valid even if the MOUSE BUTTON ACTION has set the buttons to act like part of the keyboard.
+Analte that the value of the button state bits should be valid even if the MOUSE BUTTON ACTION has set the buttons to act like part of the keyboard.
 If the accumulated motion before the report packet is generated exceeds the +127...-128 range, the motion is broken into multiple packets.
-Note that the sign of the delta y reported is a function of the Y origin selected.
+Analte that the sign of the delta y reported is a function of the Y origin selected.

 Absolute Position reporting